Please scroll down for further information.

 Also available, The Crannogs of Scotland: an Underwater Archaeology by Dr Nicholas Dixon, the leading authority on ancient Scottish loch-dwellings.
 Read about the discovery and history of these enigmatic ancient settlements, why they survive, the well-preserved archaeological remains, and the techniques of underwater archaeology.
 2004.
 Tempus Publishing Ltd. Available from the Scottish Crannog Centre and all good bookstores.
 Paperback.
 Price £17.99.

 Bronze Age logboat: Launch on Loch Tay

 The logboat project was run jointly between the Scottish Crannog Centre, and the Perth and Kinross Heritage Trust (www.pkht.org.uk) who commissioned prehistoric woodworking specialist Damian Goodburn.
-He led the work to create a logboat based on the Bronze Age Carpow logboat which was raised from the River Tay last year and is undergoing conservation at the National Museums of Scotland.
+He led the work to create a logboat based on the Bronze Age Carpow logboat which was raised from the River Tay.
 Participants used a range of hand tools including replica Bronze Age axes, adges and chisels.
-The boat was launched successfully and the maiden voyage took place on Tuesday, 1st September paddling across the loch to the Scottish Crannog Centre.
+The boat was launched successfully and the maiden voyage took place on Tuesday, 1st September 2010 paddling across the loch to the Scottish Crannog Centre.
 The voyage took about 25 minutes with 6 people.

 The boat is now available for visitors to hire, weather permitting.